pythonmy/pythonmy.github.io/README.md

 pymy.github.io
 ==============

 This should be the source for the http://python.my/ site.
-It is community controled and contributed via the Git source control tool and Github, and hostes by Github Pages (https://pages.github.com/)
+It is community controlled and contributed via the Git source control tool and Github, and hosted by Github Pages (https://pages.github.com/)

 How to contribute content
 =========================

-1. Create a github account.
+1. Create a github account, if you haven't already.

 2. Go to https://github.com/pythonmy/pythonmy.github.io and fork it to your github account.